chiyousir/img-to-pdf-converter/img-pdf/README.md

-# 图片转PDF工具
+# Image to PDF Converter

-一个简单易用的网页工具，可以将多张图片转换为PDF文档。
+A simple and easy-to-use web tool for converting multiple images to PDF documents.

-## 功能特点
+## Features

-- 支持拖放上传图片
+- Support drag and drop image upload
-- 支持选择多张图片同时上传
+- Support selecting multiple images simultaneously
-- 支持拖拽排序图片顺序
+- Support drag and drop to reorder images
-- 自动调整图片大小以适应PDF页面
+- Automatically resize images to fit PDF pages
-- 每张图片单独成页
+- Each image on a separate page
-- 生成的PDF自动下载
+- Automatically download generated PDF

-## 使用方法
+## How to Use

-1. 打开index.html文件
+1. Open index.html file
-2. 通过点击"选择文件"按钮或拖放图片到指定区域来上传图片
+2. Upload images by clicking the "Select Files" button or dragging images to the designated area
-3. 上传后可以看到图片预览，并可以：
+3. After uploading, you can see image previews and:
-   - 拖拽图片调整顺序
+   - Drag images to adjust order
-   - 点击图片右上角的"×"按钮删除不需要的图片
+   - Click the "×" button in the top right corner of images to delete unwanted ones
-4. 点击"生成PDF"按钮将图片转换为PDF并自动下载
+4. Click "Generate PDF" button to convert images to PDF and download automatically
-5. 点击"清除所有"按钮可以一键清除所有已上传的图片
+5. Click "Clear All" button to remove all uploaded images at once

-## 技术说明
+## Technical Details

-本工具使用纯前端技术实现，无需服务器支持：
+This tool is implemented using pure frontend technologies, no server support required:

-- HTML5提供界面结构
+- HTML5 provides interface structure
-- CSS3提供样式和响应式设计
+- CSS3 provides styling and responsive design
-- JavaScript提供交互逻辑
+- JavaScript provides interaction logic
-- jsPDF库用于生成PDF文档
+- jsPDF library for generating PDF documents
-- Sortable.js库用于实现拖拽排序功能
+- Sortable.js library for implementing drag and drop sorting

-## 浏览器兼容性
+## Browser Compatibility

-支持所有现代浏览器，包括：
+Supports all modern browsers, including:

 - Chrome
 - Firefox
 - Edge
 - Safari

-## 注意事项
+## Notes

-- 图片越大，处理时间可能越长
+- Larger images may take longer to process
-- 生成的PDF质量取决于原始图片质量
+- Generated PDF quality depends on original image quality
-- 本工具在本地运行，不会上传您的图片到任何服务器
+- This tool runs locally and does not upload your images to any server